ValerieHavey/concentration-game/README.md

 ### Planning:

     Sketches done through Exclidraw
-    ./assets/Wire_frame_game.pdf
+    (add image)

 #### User Story:

-As a user, I want to see a landing page when I arrive at the website to know I'm in the right place.
+*As a user, I want to see a landing page when I arrive at the website to know I'm in the right place.

-As a user, I want to see instructions and the intial set up of the game.
+*As a user, I want to see instructions and the intial set up of the game.

-As a user, I want to start the game and have the capability to click on two cards to flip them over.
+*As a user, I want to start the game and have the capability to click on two cards to flip them over.

-As a user, I want the computer to show me the front of the cards, and then determine if the card images are the same:
+*As a user, I want the computer to show me the front of the cards, and then determine if the card images are the same:

-    If the card images are the same, they are a match, and taken out of game play.
+*If the card images are the same, they are a match, and taken out of game play.

-    If the card images are different, then they are returned to the face down position to be played again.
+*If the card images are different, then they are returned to the face down position to be played again.

-As a user, I want to know if I've won or lost the game.
+*As a user, I want to know if I've won or lost the game.

-As a user, I want to be able to continue to click on two cards until there are no more matching pairs, or until the timer is expired and the game is over.
+*As a user, I want to be able to continue to click on two cards until there are no more matching pairs, or until the timer is expired and the game is over.

-As a user, I want to know if I've won the game and have the option to play another round.
+*As a user, I want to know if I've won the game and have the option to play another round.

-Misc: Colors/ images on cards will have the appropriate contrast to meet the WCAG 2.0 level AA standard.
+*Misc: Colors/ images on cards will have the appropriate contrast to meet the WCAG 2.0 level AA standard.

-All images will have alt text
+*All images will have alt text

-Theme: Images will likely be of animals.
+*Theme: Images will likely be of animals.

-    Pseudocode

-Pseudocode
+#### Pseudocode

 1) Welcome to Concentration!
 2) Objective of the Game
-        ul
 3) Instructions
-        ol

 Game Set up in HTML:
     <Div>
     <cardBacks added to HTML per Usmans guidance>

-Gameboard:
-    Flexbox with 12 boxes
+Gameboard will be a flexbox with 12 boxes

-4) Create 12 playing cards, 6 pairs with matching images on the front, and each with the same exact backside image. cardFront - 6 animal images, each assigned to 2 cards (let cardPair) cardBack - barn image
+4) Create 12 playing cards, 6 pairs with matching images on the front, and each with the same exact backside image. cardFront - 6 animal images, each assigned to 2 cards (`let cardPair`) `cardBack` - barn image
-    Variable array of 6 images (cardFronts)
+    Variable array of 6 images (`cardFronts`)

 5) The computer shuffles the cards, and places them face down in random order.

-        Per Joe: Shuffling:
+    >Per Joe: Shuffling:
-    Google how to shuffle/randomize my array
+    >>Google how to shuffle/randomize my array
-    Okay to use Fisher Yates shuffle algorithym (Okay this took some work/googling/ research)
+    >>>Okay to use Fisher Yates shuffle algorithym (This definitely took some research/googling/ trial & error).

 6) Click on Start Game button, which sets timer & randomizes the cardFronts.

 7) Only two cards can be clicked per turn, at which time a matchedPair if/else function is called.

-    IF/ THEN functions:
+___IF/ THEN functions___

 8) IF they are a match, THEN the cards are kept face up

 9) IF they are not a match, THEN they are returned face down,

+10) IF two cards are clicked, no additional cards can be clicked.

-10) If all 6 pairs are matched before the 60 second timer expires, You Win!
+11) If all 6 pairs are matched before the 60 second timer expires, You Win!

-11) If the timer expires before all 6 pairs are matched, you lose and can play again by clicking the Start Game button.
+12) If the timer expires before all 6 pairs are matched, you lose and can play again by clicking the __Start Game__ button.

-12) Win/loss condition:
+13) Win/loss condition:

-    Timer? (code from Stack Overflow dot com)
+    *Timer? (code from Stack Overflow dot com)

-    Max numClicks?
+    *Max numClicks?

-CACHED ELEMENTS:
+__CACHED ELEMENTS:__

 CONST - Start Game button

-EVENT LISTENERS:
+__EVENT LISTENERS:__

-handle Click for two cards
+`handleClick` for two cards
-handle Click reset/Start Game button

-handleClicks:
+`handle Click` `reset/Start Game` button

+`handleClicks`:
-    Max two clicks per turn before If/Else runs to match the cards and determine if a matched pair was made.
+    Max two clicks per turn before `if/else` runs to match the cards and determine if a matched pair was made.

-document query selector to obtain the image of the clicked card
+`document query selector` to obtain the image of the clicked card

- if/else
+`if/else`

 to determine if the click is the 1st click or the 2nd click

-if/else
+`if/else`

-    if document query selector of the ${first card} source equals to the ${second card} source,
+`if` document query selector of the `${first card}` source equals to the `${second card}` source,

-    then numClicks resets to 0 so the game can continue matchedPairs is called
+then `numClicks` resets to 0 so the game can continue `matchedPairs` is called

-Compare cardPairs to determine if they are a match with event.target.parentElement.id
+Compare `cardPairs` to determine if they are a match with `event.target.parentElement.id`

-    else
+`else`

-    The setTimer function is called to flip the cards back to cardBack in 2 seconds and setAttribute method is used to return both cards back to the cardBack image
+The setTimer function is called to flip the cards back to cardBack in 2 seconds
+    and setAttribute method is used to return both cards back to the cardBack image

-    and numClicks is reset back to 0
+and `numClicks` is reset back to 0

-if matchedPairs === 6 within the 60 second game timer, the message "You Win!"" appears
+if `matchedPairs === 6` within the 60 second game timer, the message "You Win!" appears

-If matchedPairs does not equal (!=) 6 within the 60 second timer, the player loses and they are offered to play again.
+If `matchedPairs (!=) 6` within the 60 second timer, the player loses and they are offered to play again.

-Reset function sets the matchedPairs and numClicks back to 0 and blanks out the message (message being the timer and win/loss condtion)
+Reset function sets the `matchedPairs` and `numClicks` back to 0 and blanks out the message (message being the timer and win/loss condtion)

-Then,
-The Fisher Yates suffle function is called to randomize the cardFronts when the Start Game button is clicked.
+Then, the Fisher Yates suffle function is called to randomize the cardFronts when the Start Game button is clicked.